ModuleLoader/es-module-loader/README.md

 * Implemented to https://github.com/jorendorff/js-loaders/blob/master/browser-loader.js,
   except for Instantiate function

-* Instantate function determines if ES6 module syntax is being used, if so parses with Traceur and returns a dynamic InstantiateResult for loading ES6 module syntax in ES5.
+* Instantiate function determines if ES6 module syntax is being used, if so parses with Traceur and returns a dynamic InstantiateResult for loading ES6 module syntax in ES5.

 * Custom loaders thus can be implemented by using this System.instantiate function as